GrammaticalFramework/comp-syntax-gu-mlt/lectures/lecture-n-1/slides.md

 # Syntactic parsing

 ## From sentence to tree
-From Jurafsky & Martin. _Speech and Language Processing_, chapter 18 (January 2024 draft):
+From chapter 18 of _Speech and Language Processing_, (Jurafsky & Martin, January 2024 draft):

 > Syntactic parsing is the task of assigning a syntactic structure to a sentence